 Funding from the Government of Canada represents funding received from parliamentary appropriations and is recognized in the Statement of Operations and Comprehensive Income (Loss) as government-funded administrative expenses are incurred.
 Generally, the utilization of the funding varies based on the timing of related expenses.
-The increase compared to the same periods last year is explained by an overall increase in total administrative expenses.
+The increase compared to the same periods last year is explained by additional parliamentary appropriations granted to fund increased salary expenses and the payment of accrued retroactive salary, following the implementation of new collective agreements.

-Professional services include cost-recovery income relating to milk utilization audits, as well as compensation received to administer the Dairy Direct Payment Program on behalf of Agriculture and Agri-Food Canada.
+Professional services include cost-recovery income relating to milk utilization audits, as well as compensation received to administer the Dairy Direct Payment Program (DDPP) on behalf of Agriculture and Agri-Food Canada.
 The income from audit services is recognized as revenue when the services are rendered.
 The income from administrative services is recognized as revenue over time as recoverable administration costs are incurred up.
+The increase compared to the same periods last year are explained by higher costs relating to the administration of the DDPP.